EthanJWright/vs-tasks.nvim/README.md

 - 🐚 run shell commands with .run() or `<C-r>`
 - basic support for option picker for task input (similar to extension.commandvariable.pickStringRemember)
 - dependsOn and dependsOrder support, utilizing the background jobs feature.
 View with Jobs picker
-- add default tasks in setup for projects without .vscode/tasks.json, or of you want to add your own
+- add default tasks in setup for projects without `.vscode/tasks.json` or `./*.code-workspace`, or if you want to add your own

 ## Example